3 Indian Troops Dead After Clashes With Chinese Soldiers Near Border

 China accused India of illegal moves and demanded an end to provocations.
 "On the evening of June 15, in the Galwan Valley region on the Sino-Indian border, the Indian army violated its promise and once again illegally crossed the border control line," Zhang Shuili, a spokesperson for the Chinese military's western theater command, said in a statement.
 "India deliberately launched provocative attacks and triggered fierce physical conflict between the two sides, resulting in casualties."

-"We demand that the Indian side strictly restrain the front-line forces, immediately stop all wrongful provocative action, to stop going against China, and to return to the correct track of dialogue and talks to resolve differences," the spokesperson said.
+"We demand that the Indian side strictly restrain the front-line forces, immediately stop all wrongful provocative action, stop going against China and return to the correct track of dialogue and talks to resolve differences," the spokesperson said.

 In recent months, India has been building a strategic road, linked to an airstrip, near its Chinese frontier — which it could potentially use to deploy soldiers more quickly than previously possible.
 In response, China has poured in more of its own troops, erecting tents and outposts.